There are 9 engineer habits all successful engineers share. Embracing these habits as a rookie engineer will give your career a turbo boost.

 - 10 Easy Tips on How to Work Like a Machine

-- Are you willing to go the extra mile to learn as much as possible?
+- Are you game to go the extra mile in soaking up knowledge?

-- How uncomfortable are you willing to get with your learning?
+- How far out of your comfort zone are you willing to step for learning?

-- How much will you sacrifice to maximize your work output?
+- What sacrifices will you make to crank up your work output?

-What’s more, most of your learning won’t happen inside of classroom walls.
-I wholeheartedly believe real-world experience trumps any classroom learning.
-And this is why I believe engineering education needs reform.
+Keep in mind, most of your learning won’t happen within classroom walls.
+I’m a firm believer that real-world experience trumps any classroom learning, and that’s why I think engineering education needs a shake-up.

 Powerful engineer habits wrap up